Data apportionment reference

 For non-standard geographies, data must be apportioned, or distributed and summarized, into different units than it was originally reported in.
 Data apportionment uses Esri-generated settlement points to provide more detail for unique areas you create on the map.

-To compare, an analysis that uses data available directly from the U.S. Census Bureau would rely on Census-generated centroids.
+To compare, an analysis that uses data available directly from the U.S. Census Bureau would rely on census-generated centroids.
 A centroid is the representative center of a feature, marked by a single point.
 If the area you draw on the map includes a centroid, the analysis would retrieve data for the entire unit, resulting in imprecise data retrieval.

 Data apportionment with centroids